-Welcome Readers to the chapter 9 of our free email marketing course where we have shared all the basics about email marketing, the role of email marketing in online business, how can you generate leads for your business and more……..
+Welcome to chapter 9 of our free email marketing course where we have shared all the basics about email marketing, the role of email marketing in online business, how can you generate leads for your business, and more……..

 If you are new to our email marketing course, here are the chapters that we have shared so far.
 Have a look!

-In this chapter of email marketing course, we have shared
+In this chapter of the email marketing course, we have shared

 - What is email automation?